-*This post may have affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
-Thank you for supporting the work I put into this site!
+*Thank you for supporting the work I put into this site!
+This post may have affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
+I only promote affiliate links to products I actually support.
 View my full disclosure policy here.

 If you take an insulin pump to the beach…

 - You’re going to need to change your site at least eight hours before you leave because the water and sunscreen will undo the adhesive.

 - If the adhesive does give up on you, you’ll need to pack extra infusion sites and skin tac wipes.
 And if you bring one extra you will bring three, because one site might not work.

 - If you bring extra supplies you will also need to bring extra insulin.

 - If you bring extra insulin and supplies you will need to keep them cool.

 - If you need to keep them cool you will need a cooler and you will watch that cooler like a hawk to make sure that it stays in the shade like a baby without sunscreen.